 The Toward Right Relationship project collaborates with Native Americans and other organizations to create and/or support meaningful processes for truth, justice, reconciliation, and healing.
 The Boulder Meeting established a restricted fund to enable the Toward Right Relationship project to accept donations in support of this work.
 Funds are used for materials and supplies; travel to conferences and to facilitate workshops and offer trainings; publications; social media development and management; project administration; and project staff support.
 To make a donation, please see instructions and a PayPal link below.
 We gratefully appreciate your support to carry on this work.

-During her tenure as Pendle Hill’s 2015 Cadbury Scholar, Toward Right Relationship project director Paula Palmer is conducting research on the role Quakers played in conceptualizing, promoting, and carrying out the forced assimilation policies of the last two centuries.
+During her tenure as Pendle Hill’s 2015 Cadbury Scholar, Toward Right Relationship project director Paula Palmer conducted research on the role Quakers played in conceptualizing, promoting, and carrying out the forced assimilation policies of the last two centuries.
 This policy was succinctly expressed by Merrill E. Gates in 1891:

 “We are going to conquer the Indians by a standing army of school teachers.”